ubeda/DIRACDocs/source/AdministratorGuide/Systems/DataManagement/agents.rst

 Request execution
 ^^^^^^^^^^^^^^^^^

-For hadling sub-request one has to register their actions handlers using **RequestTask.addOperationAction** method.
+For handling sub-request one has to register their actions handlers using **RequestTask.addOperationAction** method.
 This method checks if handler is defined as a method of inherited class and then puts its definition into internal operation dispatcher dictionary with a key of sub-request's operation name.